panzi/t2fbq/README.md

 	t2fbq.py mount <archive> [archive]... <mount-point>  - mount archive as read-only file system

-The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package.
-If it's not available the rest is still working.
+The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package and the `unpack` and `mount` commands depend on the [lzf](https://github.com/teepark/python-lzf) Python package.
+If these packages are not available the rest is still working.

 This script is compatible with Python 2.7 and 3 (tested with 2.7.5 and 3.3.2).